csc-training/elements-of-hpc/intro/applications.md

 in technical terms turbulent.
 Turbulence is extremely challenging to simulate, because a turbulent flow is a superposition of vortices at all scales.
-Mathematician Lewis Fry Richardson put it in more poetical terms:
+Mathematician Lewis Fry Richardson put it in more poetic terms:

-> Big whorls have little whorls Which feed on their velocity,
+> Big whirls have little whirls Which feed on their velocity,
-> And little whorls have lesser whorls And so on to viscosity.
+> And little whirls have lesser whirls And so on to viscosity.

 Simulating the transport of aerosol into a room therefore needs to all scales, from the geometry of the room itself, all the way down to the minuscule vortices